LittleBigPlanet Karting: Plot

 The game takes place immediately after the events of LittleBigPlanet 2.
-The Story Mode features Sackboy racing against The Hoard, who are planning to steal the Craftverse's prizes for "no reason other than to hoard them."
-Players begin the story mode by hopping into a cart which had been crashed by a member of The Hoard, and takes off after them to reclaim the stolen prizes.
+The Story Mode features Sackboy racing against The Hoard, who are planning to steal the Imagisphere's prizes for "no reason other than to hoard them."
+Players begin the story mode by hopping into a cart which had been crashed by a member of The Hoard and takes off after them to reclaim the stolen prizes.
 Sackboy races through many places ransacked by the hoard.
 The Sackbots aid him in his quest.

-The adventure begins with the Queen asking Sackboy to clear the Hoard from LittleBigPlanet.
-Afterward, Sackboy travels to a tropical beach-like planet called Monster Islands, where a local named Ray the Turtle asks for help locating the legendary Huge Monster.
+The adventure begins with the Queen asking Sackboy to clear the Hoard from the Gardens, Wedding and Canyons.
+Afterward, Sackboy travels to a tropical beach-like planet known as the Monster Islands, where a local named Ray the Turtle asks for help locating the legendary Huge Monster.
 By the time they find her, they discover that the Hoard have stolen her egg, so Sackboy must take it back.
-The Hoard also attempt to steal "brainergy" and pastries from Victoria's Laboratory (now a separate planet).
+The Hoard also attempts to steal "brainergy" and pastries from Victoria's Laboratory (now a separate planet).

 In the process of stealing, Hoard mess with the technology on the futuristic theme park planet Progress Emporium.
-On Eve's Asylum, Venus the Flytrap warns Sackboy that the Hoard are unintentionally summoning evil forces (such as the flaming centipede that threatens to burn down the forest) as they steal more things.
+On Eve's Asylum, Venus the Flytrap warns Sackboy that the Hoard are unintentionally summoning evil forces (such as the flaming centipede that threatens to burn down the planet and its inhabitants) as they steal more things.

 Finally, Sackboy visits Avalonia, where the brother of Avalon Centrifuge from LittleBigPlanet 2, Captain Sirius Oculus, invites Sackboy and the Hoard to a party on his nightclub space station, the Space Bass.
-Soon, however, the entire Space Bass, along with Captain Sirius, is sucked into a nearby anomaly known as the Funkhole, which leads to the planet where the Hoard stash their collection.
+Soon, however, the entire Space Bass, along with Captain Sirius, is sucked into a nearby anomaly known as the Funkhole, which leads to the "Garage at The End of the Universe" where the Hoard stash their collection.
 After Sackboy defeats a giant monster that arises from the dump, the Hoard redeem their mistake and decide not to hoard anymore.
-The planet explodes and scatters the Hoard's stuff all over the Craftverse.
+The planet explodes and scatters the Hoard's stuff all over the Wonderplane.